 C. FUNCTIONING OF GOVERNMENT: 1 / 12

 C1.
 Do the freely elected head of government and national legislative representatives determine the policies of the government?
 0 / 4

-The ability of Palestinian officials to make and implement policy in Gaza is severely circumscribed by Israeli and Egyptian border controls, Israeli military actions, and the ongoing schism with the internationally recognized PA structure in the West Bank.
+The ability of Palestinian officials to make and implement policy in Gaza is severely circumscribed by Israeli and Egyptian border controls, Israeli military actions, and the ongoing schism with the PA in the West Bank.
 Israel maintains a heavy security presence around Gaza’s land and sea perimeters, using live fire to keep anyone from entering buffer zones near these boundaries, which further reduces local control over the territory.

 C2.
 Are safeguards against official corruption strong and effective?
 1 / 4

 Hamas has been accused of corruption in public service delivery and aid distribution, which is crucial to daily life in Gaza given that about 80 percent of the population depends on international assistance due to the blockade.
 In its 2017 annual report, the Coalition for Accountability and Integrity (AMAN) reported some civil society initiatives in Gaza that are meant to promote accountability, but it also highlighted continued challenges, including misuse of public funds and problems with corruption at the border crossings.
 No new anticorruption safeguards were announced when PA officials deployed to the border crossings in November 2017 as part of the reconciliation deal.

 C3.
 Does the government operate with openness and transparency?
 0 / 4

 The Hamas-controlled government has no effective or independent mechanisms for ensuring transparency in its funding, procurements, or operations.
 Minor improvements in transparency were noted in AMAN’s 2017 report, including civil society–organized discussions about consumer protection and the improvement of information dissemination on some government websites.
 However, political decision-making and the operations of Hamas’s armed wing remain largely out of public view.